agentjido/jido_character/PLAN.md

 Boundaries:
 - “Character data is immutable: all updates return a new character struct”
-- “New submodules must be embedded or referenced in the top-level JidoCharacter schema”
+- “New submodules must be embedded or referenced in the top-level Jido.Character schema”
 - “Must maintain existing SoulScript compliance and seamlessly import/export SoulScript data”
 - “All expansions must pass newly added ExUnit tests before merging”
 - “Adapters must provide consistent storage and retrieval of expanded character data”